-Under Articles 312-5 and 317-4 of its general regulations, the AMF assesses the quality of the shareholders in terms of the need to guarantee a sound and prudent management and the correct carrying out of its own supervisory functions.
+Under Articles 312-5 and 317-4 of its General Regulation, the AMF assesses the quality of individual or legal entity direct and indirect shareholders who have a qualifying holding and the amount of their holding given the need to guarantee sound and prudent management of the company and the proper fulfilment of its own supervisory function.
 The same assessment should be applied to associates and members of an economic interest group.